 This creates an unusual asymmetry.
 Natural language, with all its ambiguity and complexity, can be fed directly into modern language models.
 But tabular data, which is already structured and typed, requires extensive manual preparation.

 We developed Schema to address this asymmetry.
-Schema is Data Language Model, an AI infrastructure developed to understand tabular data as its native input format, the way language models understand text.
+Schema is a Data Language Model, an AI infrastructure developed to understand tabular data as its native input format, the way language models understand text.

 The Preprocessing Bottleneck